-Averaging down means to buy more shares in a Stock that you already own after its price has declined.
+Averaging down means buying more shares in a stock that you already own after its price has declined.

 Market cap refers to the total value of all a company’s shares of stock and therefore its total value.

-Floating Stock is the number of shares available for public to buy or sell at any given day.
+Floating Stock is the number of shares available for the public to buy or sell on any given day.

-A company’s outstanding shares is the total number of Stocks currently held by its shareholders.
+A company’s outstanding shares are the total number of Stocks currently held by its shareholders.

 IPO, or an initial public offering, refers to the process of shares in a privately held company being listed on the Stock exchange for the first time.